-- On the Backup and Recovery page, locate the completed logical backup and choose in the Operation column.
+- On the Backup and Recovery page, find the logical backup file and choose .

-- After downloading the backup file, run the following command to import the backup
+- Run the following command to import the file to self-managed MongoDB databases:

 mongorestore -h <hostname> --port <server port> -u <username> -p <password> --drop --gzip --archive=<backupfile> -vvvv --stopOnError

-- <server port>: The port used by the user-created MongoDB instance.
+- <server port>: the port number of the self-managed MongoDB databases.

-- <backupfile>: The name of the downloaded logical backup file.
+- <backupfile>: the name of the logical backup file you downloaded.

 mongorestore -h 127.0.0.1 --port 27017 -u root -p xxxxxxxx --drop --gzip --archive=hins1111_data_20190710.ar -vvvv --stopOnError